sc0ttruss/training-pre-requisites/README.md

 kitchen diagnose
 kitchen destroy
 ```
-note: this destroys the machine, you might want to do a `kitchen login` to play around before destruction
+note: this destroys the machine, you might want to do a `kitchen login` to play around before destruction.

-nb  ssh.exe is needed, and should use a 'git shell' from the github install above.
-There are other alternatives to using 'git shell', but this will not be covered as part of the course.
+nb  ssh.exe is needed, and you should use a 'gitshell' from the github install above ( ie use gitshell instead of dos or powershell window).
+There are other alternatives to using 'gitshell', but this will not be covered as part of the course.

 Troubleshooting, ensure no spaces in the path on local directory

-If you find, the centos box and linux troublesome, then you can generate your own virtualbox image and use winrm to connect instead of ssh, but beware, this is a lot more involved.
+If you find, the centos box and linux troublesome, then you can generate your own virtualbox windows image and use winrm to connect instead of ssh, but beware, this is a lot more involved.
 Instructions follow at the end of this document, with title 'Generate a windows virtualbox windows image'.

-Install a better shell in windows - Conemu is a better shell for windows development
+Advanced usage:- Install a better shell in windows - Conemu is a better shell for windows development

 http://conemu.github.io/